Aston Shakespeare F.C.: History

 However, following a protest, the Football Association ordered the match to be replayed; the FA upheld 16 separate protests at the same stage over the eligibility of players.
 Rather than return to Aston Cross, the Wanderers scratched from the competition, and played a more lucrative friendly against Derby St Luke's instead.
+The Bards therefore arranged a friendly with Sutton Coldfield, which was a typically "rough" Shakespeare game.
 In the second round, the club was drawn away at Wolverhampton Wanderers, and despite the Wolves being reduced to 10 men for the second half, Shakespeare went out by three goals to nil.

+The club also had its best run in the Birmingham Senior Cup that season, reaching the third round (last 16), where it lost 3–0 at West Bromwich Albion.
+In the Dudley Charity Cup, the club recorded a remarkable 4–1 win over Walsall Town in the second round, the Garvey brothers ("Bat" and William) scoring three of the goals; the result was considered instrumental in driving Town to merge with Walsall Swifts.
+In the third round, Shakespeare lost 4–1 at Great Bridge Unity.

 Decline

 The club's problem was similar to that of other clubs in the area, namely, the dominance of local professional clubs, in particular Aston Villa.
 Once the Football League was started, member clubs could pay more, and Shakespeare constantly had "emissaries of big clubs buzzing around them".
 The club had also never been able to capture the popular imagination, only 300 attending a match against Willenhall Pickwick just before the FA Cup tie with Burton.

-At the end of the 1887-88 season, the club "lost three or four of their best men" and were said to be "going down hill fast".
-In 1888-89, the club went out of the FA Cup at the second qualifying round stage to Warwick County, with the club being criticized for rough play", and in the Birmingham Senior Cup at the third qualifying round stage to Shrewsbury Town.
+At the end of the 1887–88 season, the club "lost three or four of their best men" and were said to be "going down hill fast".
+In 1888–89, the club went out of the FA Cup at the second qualifying round stage to Warwick County, with the club being criticized for rough play", and in the Birmingham Senior Cup at the third stage to Shrewsbury Town; unlike the previous season, the club had to rely on a bye to get so far.

 The club had at least enough notoriety to be considered for inclusion in merit tables produced by newspapers, but the Staffordshire Sentinel had the club bottom, with a goal average of 0.64 from 31 matches.

-The final match of any importance played by the club was the semi-final of the Warwick Cup in 1888-89, a 6-0 defeat to Small Heath.
+The final match of any importance played by the club was the semi-final of the Warwickshire Cup in 1888–89, a 6–0 defeat to Small Heath.
 At the close of the season, two more players had been "poached" by Villa, and although one fixture was advertised the following season, against the obscure Hearts of Oak, there is no evidence the match was played.

 Colours

 There is no presently available source confirming the club's colours.
-However, when the club played Birmingham St George's in 1885, the Dragons, whose first choice colour was white shirts, instead wore maroon and pale blue; it is therefore possible that Shakespeare also had white shirts.
+However, Birmingham St George's, whose first choice colour was white shirts, instead wore maroon and pale blue, when Aston Shakespeare played them in 1885; it is therefore possible that Shakespeare also had white shirts.